Cotswolds in winter: 9 magical things to do

 The best way to travel to and around the Cotswolds in winter is by car.

-This is because the Cotswolds are made up of lots of little villages that are connected by sometimes very small and winding roads.
+This is because the Cotswolds is made up of lots of little beautiful English villages that are connected by sometimes very small and winding roads.

 It will give you more flexibility to explore on your own timetable, as it’s highly likely that you’ll find places to stop that weren’t on your original Cotswolds itinerary.